OscarGTH/Maplestory-Dojo-Bot/README.md

 You can compile this program to receive an EXE-file for easier use.
-Execute the command below in the root directory of this project (Replace the <DIRECTORY> with the your own paths.)
+Execute the command below in the root directory of this project (Replace the "\<PATH TO ROOT DIR\>" with the your own paths.)
-The path should look something like this: "C:/Users/User/Documents/Maplestory-Dojo-Bot/src/<FILE NAME>"
+The path should look something like this: "C:/Users/User/Documents/Maplestory-Dojo-Bot/src/\<FILE NAME\>"

 ```console
 pyinstaller --noconfirm --onedir --windowed --icon "<PATH TO ROOT DIR>/icon-png.ico" --uac-admin --add-data "<PATH TO ROOT DIR>/blurrybg.png;." --add-data "<PATH TO ROOT DIR>/icon-png.ico;." --add-data "<PATH TO ROOT DIR>/MapleCursor.ani;." --add-data "<PATH TO ROOT DIR>/MapleCursor_Link.ani;." --add-data "<PATH TO ROOT DIR>/src/dojobot.py;." --add-data "<PATH TO ROOT DIR>/src/helper_functions.py;."  "<PATH TO ROOT DIR>/src/dojobot_gui.py"